-On March 14, 2019, Aleafia Health acquired Emblem Corp. ("Emblem Corp.") by way of a statutory plan of arrangement under the provisions of the Canada Business Corporations Act (the "Arrangement"), pursuant to which, among other things, Aleafia Health acquired all of the issued and outstanding common shares of Emblem Corp., following its amalgamation with Aleafia Health's wholly-owned subsidiary, 11208578 Canada Inc., to form a new wholly-owned subsidiary of the Company continuing as Emblem Corp.
+On March 14, 2019, Aleafia Health acquired Emblem Corp. ("Emblem Corp.") by way of a statutory plan of arrangement under the provisions of the Canada Business Corporations Act (the "Arrangement"), pursuant to which, among other things, Aleafia Health acquired all of the issued and outstanding common shares of Emblem Corp., following its amalgamation with Aleafia Health's wholly owned subsidiary, 11208578 Canada Inc., to form a new wholly-owned subsidiary of the Company continuing as Emblem Corp.

-Following the completion of the Arrangement, on March 19, 2019, the common shares of Aleafia Health ceased trading on the TSX Venture Exchange ("TSXV") and commenced trading on the TSX under its existing symbol "ALEF".
-The Company also has a class of convertible debentures (ALEF.DB) and a class of warrants (ALEF.WT) trading on the TSX.
+Following the completion of the Arrangement, on March 19, 2019, the common shares of Aleafia Health ceased trading on the TSX Venture Exchange ("TSXV") and commenced trading on the TSX under the symbol "ALEF", which was subsequently changed to "AH" on May 27, 2020.
+The Company also has a class of convertible debentures (AH.DB) and two classes of warrants (ALEF.WT), (AH.WT.A) trading on the TSX.
 Emblem Corp.'s common shares were delisted from the TSXV on March 18, 2019; however, the following class of Emblem Corp. warrants remain listed on the TSXV as at the date hereof:

-• "EMC.WT.A," exercisable at a price of \$2.15 with an expiry date of November 16, 2020 issued pursuant to a warrant indenture between Emblem Corp. and Computershare Trust Company of Canada dated as of November 16, 2017 as supplemented by a supplemental warrant indenture between Emblem Corp., Aleafia Health and Computershare Trust Company of Canada made as of March 14, 2019.
+"EMC.WT.A," exercisable at a price of \$2.15 with an expiry date of November 16, 2020 issued pursuant to a warrant indenture between Emblem Corp. and Computershare Trust Company of Canada dated as of November 16, 2017 as supplemented by a supplemental warrant indenture between Emblem Corp., Aleafia Health and Computershare Trust Company of Canada made as of March 14, 2019.